Making homelessness everyone's business Sharing stories from the front line

 An example of this collaboration is the implementation of SWEP (Severe Emergency Weather Protocol), which was coordinated by Adur & Worthing Councils and Turning Tides.
 This ran for 18 days over January 2019 when temperatures dropped below zero degrees.
 During this period, 33 people accessed the service and we found shelter for 11 individuals who would have been on the streets without it.

 Rough Sleeping is the acute form of homelessness, which not only impacts the individual but also the wider community.
-National statistics show that those who rough sleep have a life expectancy of 45 and are more likely to end their own lives or die from unnatural causes such as assaults or drug or alcohol poisoning.
+National statistics show that those who rough sleep have a life expectancy of 45 and are more likely to end their own lives or die of unnatural causes such as assaults or drug or alcohol poisoning.

 By getting people off the street we save lives, their health improves and there is less demand on public services.
 For example, people who have been helped off the streets are less likely to require call outs from the Emergency Services, ultimately contributing to the saving of the public purse.